berak/ircbot/readme.md

-small collection of ircbots
+small collection of ircclients in various laguages

-(i try to write one, whenever i learn a new language..)
+(my favourite noob project, whenever exploring a new language..)